InitRunner

 formatstr"json"Output format: "json" or "text"

-• json — writes a JSON object (same schema as webhook payload)
+• json appends one JSON object per line (JSONL), same schema as the webhook payload

 Custom

 Calls a Python function with the run result.
-Use this for custom integrations — database writes, email, message queues, or anything else.
+Use this for custom integrations like database writes, email, message queues, or anything else.

 sinks: